Plug-up/daplug-c/README.md

 - Add proper udev rule.

-- Add -fPIC to compiler options. (when creating a lib on 64)
+- Add -fPIC to compiler options. (when creating a lib)

 ## Notes ##

 - Be careful !
-Use the right hidpai.c according to your OS !!!
+Use the right "hidpai" source file according to your OS (rename it to "hidapi.c") !!!

-- For debug use debug compilation ; for deploying use release compilation.